orchest/orchest/orchest-cli/README.md

 - [ ] TODOs in `cli.py`
 - [ ] `update` and `restart` to work in the GUI
   - [ ] If CLI is invoked inside the `orchest-api` then we need to catch the `SystemExit` error.
+- [ ] PR description to contain how to test `update`.
+It is as simple as building the minimal set of images twice, but with different tags and try to update to that newer tag.
+- [ ] Seems to be an issue with `dev` mode?
+The orchest-api doesn't start correctly and thus the webserver also can't query it for the config settings.
+- [ ] Seems like the `cleanup` pod fails?
 - [x] Make sure `cleanup` is invoked on certain actions, e.g. restart/pause.
 - [x] Are ingresses etc. working?
 - [ ] Whenever the CRD is changed, users need to `kubectl apply` its changes.
 Otherwise the